5 mins, 16 secs read time

-If you’re at an organization that prioritizes diversity, equity and inclusion (DE&I), you most likely try your best to ensure that everyone in your company feels a sense of belonging.
+If you’re at a people-first company that prioritizes diversity, equity and inclusion (DE&I), you most likely try your best to ensure that everyone in your company feels a sense of belonging.
 Every year when months like Black History Month, Asian American and Pacific Islander Month, Hispanic Heritage Month and others come around, you try to think creatively about how to best celebrate – beyond hosting a virtual Zoom party – and help your org dig deeper to drive change in a meaningful, impactful way.

 Some ideas to get started